 Long term care Any uncrystallised segments will be taken into consideration should you require long term care in the future.
 If you have withdrawn all of your pension fund and it's in a bank account or other savings vehicle it may also be taken into account.
 Treatment after death Any pension funds that are still uncrystallised on your death (i.e. remain in your pension plan untouched) can, subject to the terms of your plan, be paid to your beneficiaries as a lump sum, used to provide an annuity income or moved into drawdown to be drawn on as and when required.
-Funds withdrawn as a lump sum or as annuity or drawdown income will be tax free if you died before age 75 and on death after age 75, will be taxed on the recipients at their marginal tax rate(s).
+Funds withdrawn as a lump sum or as annuity or drawdown income will be free from income tax if you died before age 75 and on death after age 75, will be taxed on the recipients at their marginal tax rate(s).
 If you take the UFPLS and do not spend it, it will be included in your estate and be assessable for inheritance tax.
+Currently, most pension death benefits don't form part of your estate on death.
+This is expected to change from 6 April 2027 such that if you should pass away on or after that date, your pension death benefits will form part of your estate and may be liable for Inheritance Tax.
 Type of charges There may be ongoing charges for any uncrystallised segments.
 Future planning issues If your health/circumstances change, you can move any uncrystallised segments into drawdown and or/purchase an annuity.